 It took us quite a long time to convince shopkeepers to take part in the project, which means giving people credit.
 Shopkeepers get paid when the vouchers are returned to us.
 We plan to be reaching 5,000 households with £50 a month by August.
 This will help those households meet their basic living needs.

 We’ve got as many shopkeepers as possible taking part in the scheme – this cuts the risk of a few raising their prices and exploiting the voucher holders.
 The fact the vouchers can be ‘tracked’ electronically also helps protect against misuse.

 More ways we are helping in Syria

-While this scheme has been highly successful in northern Syria, we are still buying and distriubting food to families in need in more rural areas.
-And the breath of our work in Syria strecthes beyond food supply.
+While this scheme has been highly successful in northern Syria, we are still buying and distributing food to families in need in more rural areas.
+And the breath of our work in Syria stretches beyond food supply.
 We’re also working to pipe drinking water, and cut the threat of disease by repairing sewage systems and cleaning up rubbish.
 We’re also supporting thousands of refugees from the conflict who have fled to Turkey and Lebanon.
-The needs in Syria remains huge and Concern is commited to overcoming obstacles to ensure we reach the people who need our support the most.
+The needs in Syria remain huge and Concern is committed to overcoming obstacles to ensure we reach the people who need our support the most.